genderkit/genderkit/_articles/obtaining-a-grc.md

 ### What should I be aware of?

 {% capture warn %}
+These pages summarise general information about law in England and Wales and represents our understanding of legislation and case law as volunteer laypeople.
+It is not intended to give specific legal advice on which you should rely.
+If you require legal advice relating to this subject please consult an independent legal professional.{% endcapture %}
+{% include warning warning=warn %}

+{% capture warn %}
 If you are currently married or in a civil partnership, obtaining a GRC may annul your marriage or civil partnership.
 See below for more details.
 {% endcapture %}
 {% include warning warning=warn %}

 ### Why might I want a Gender Recognition Certificate?